Skip to main content

 Phentermine dosage

 Determining the best phentermine dose for you will depend on many factors.
 Taking phentermine alone without diet and lifestyle modifications will not likely lead to significant weight loss at any dose.
-It is difficult to correlate a specific phentermine dose to a specific amount of weight loss because there are so many other factors that are key to successful weight loss even when taking an anti-obesity drug.
+It is difficult to correlate a specific phentermine dose to a specific amount of weight loss because there are so many other factors that are key to successful weight loss, even when taking an anti-obesity drug.
 A reduced-calorie diet and increased physical activity are two very important factors to weight loss.
-When dieting, every person will do these to a different extent, making it difficult to relate a dose of the drug to an amount of weight loss.
+When dieting, every person will do these to a different extent, making it difficult to relate a dose of the drug to an amount of body weight loss.

 One of the most recent clinical studies performed to evaluate phentermine-related weight loss was in Korea in 2005.
 This study involved 119 obese patients with comorbidities of high blood pressure, diabetes, and high cholesterol, and the study followed them for 12 weeks.
-At the 12 week mark, almost 74% of patients had lost at least 5% of their initial body weight.
+At the 12-week mark, almost 74% of patients had lost at least 5% of their initial body weight.
 This weight reduction was not associated with improvements in blood sugar or cholesterol readings.
-Blood pressure changes were similar when the phentermine group was compared to those who had received placebo, however those who received phentermine had significantly elevated pulse readings.
+Blood pressure changes were similar when the phentermine group was compared to those who had received placebo, however, those who received phentermine had significantly elevated pulse readings.

 Is phentermine safe?